Achieving Positive Covert Capacity over MIMO AWGN Channels: Covert Communication over MIMO AWGN Channels with a Secret Codebook

 \section{Covert Communication over MIMO AWGN Channels with a Secret Codebook}

 In this section, the codebook is kept secret between Alice and Bob, and hence, the KL constraint is sufficient to achieve covert communication.
 Thus, covertness is investigated by analyzing the KL constraint.
 The following theorem extends the result in \cite{wang2016fundamental} for DMC to MIMO AWGN channels with infinite input and output alphabets.
-In this theorem, the KL constraint is be represented by the single-letter KL divergence instead of the $n$-letter KL divergence.

-\begin{theorem} The scaling of the maximum number of covert nats that can be transmitted reliably over MIMO AWGN channels, when the maximal covert coding rate is diminishing, is given by:
+In this theorem, a single-letter characterization of the scaling is provided in terms of maximizing the capacity of MIMO AWGN channels subject to a single-letter KL divergence instead of the $n$-letter KL divergence. \begin{theorem} The scaling of the maximum number of covert nats that can be transmitted reliably over MIMO AWGN channels is given by: